SamCrabtree/Clear_Comm/README.md

 B. Clone the repo to your local machine.

-C. Navigate to the cloned folder via the terminal and create a virtual environment.
+C. Navigate to the cloned folder via the terminal and create a virtual environment by running the following command:
+        python3 -m venv <name_of_virtualenv>

 D. Activate your virtual environment, and then in the terminal type the following command to install all required programs: